alienscience/clj-ldap/README.md

     :trust-store     Only trust SSL certificates that are in this JKS format file, optional, defaults to trusting all certificates
+    :reconnect?
+Boolean, automatically reopen closed connections,
+                     defaults to false
+    :connect-timeout The timeout for making connections (milliseconds), defaults to 1 minute
+    :timeout         The timeout when waiting for a response from the server (milliseconds), defaults to 5 minutes

 For example:
     (ldap/connect conn {:address "ldap.example.com" :num-connections 10})